geolocate-orchestration/geolocate-scheduler/README.md

 ### Manage nodes

-The k8s-scheduler only manages Edge nodes, because the main purpose is to allow application workload to be deployed near the source of data to be processed.
+The geolocate-scheduler only manages Edge nodes, because the main purpose is to allow application workload to be deployed near the source of data to be processed.
 Therefore, the node controller filters nodes by 'node.geolocate.io' labels.